Amrita-Medical-AI/eusml-labeller/README.md

   npx arc env --add --env production SESSION_SECRET $(openssl rand -hex 32)
   ```

-  If you don't have openssl installed, you can also use [1password](https://1password.com/password-generator) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.
+  If you don't have OpenSSL installed, you can also use [1password](https://1password.com/password-generator) to generate a random secret; just replace `$(openssl rand -hex 32)` with the generated secret.

 ## Where do I find my CloudFormation?